nprime496/nprime/youtube/README.md

 # YOUTUBE

-This file show a collection of interresting (for me) Youtube channels on specific topics.
+This file show a collection of interesting (for me) Youtube channels on some topics.

 Ordering is not meaningful.

 May it be useful to someone.